DAgoku29/DAgoku29/README.md

 - 👋 Hi, I’m @DAgoku29
 - 👀 I’m interested in learning new things, Game development, Web development, c and python programming.
 - 🌱 I’m currently learning about game development.
-- 💞️ I’m looking to collaborate on all kind of platforms which inhance my skills and help me to gain experience.
+- 💞️ I’m looking to collaborate on all kind of platforms which enhance my skills and help me to gain experience.
 - 📫 How to reach me through my email i.e., divyanshu.goku@gmail.com

 <!---